 Being part of the Team Central view, the Team Load section shows load bars for a selected team and iteration.
 A load bar is a graphic representation of work load - the ratio of remaining work and available work time.

 Use the Team Load section when distributing work among team members.
-You can not only see the work load of each team member, but you can also reassign work items by dragging them onto the corresponding bar.
+Not only can you see the work load of each team member, but you can also reassign work items by dragging them onto the corresponding bar.
 Use the different Show context menu actions to query the work items assigned to a particular person or to list current or recent work, etc.

 The Plan editor will keep you updated about the progress of your team for a single sprint or for the project for a whole release.
 Understand progress as the ratio of finished and remaining work, e.g. "160 of 317 hours of work are done" for Sprint Backlogs and "13 of 42 story points are done" for Product Backlogs.